softbaked/standard-shipping-gateway-protocol/creating-a-delivery.md

 Successful Response
 -------------------
-The *shipping gateway* server responds with a HTTP 200 code, with a JSON message in the payload.
+The *shipping gateway* server MUST respond with a HTTP 200 code, with a JSON message in the payload.
 The following top-level keys are defined:

 - `status` REQUIRED: a human-readable one-line summary of the current shipment status.
 - `description` REQUIRED: a human-readable multi-line explanation of the status.